forrestdavis/NLPScholar/src/analysis/minimal-pair/README.md

 ### Required parameters

 - `predfpath`: File path and name for predictability TSV
-- `condfpath`: File path and name for conditons TSV
+- `datafpath`: File path and name for data TSV
 - `resultsfpath`: File path and name for output TSV
 - `pred_measure`: `probability`, `surprisal`, `perplexity` (which measure to use in the output results; perplexity is sentence level)